 Hi [INSERT NAME]

-I’m writing to ask for approval to attend the 2024 Government Contract Pricing Summit (GCP Summit) which is taking place in person on June 11-13 in San Diego, CA. This is a conference that attracts federal contract pricing and compliance professionals from government and industry, who attend contract pricing training sessions , and hear from top Department of Defense and industry leadership on how our jobs fit into the bigger picture of national defense.
+I’m writing to ask for approval to attend the 2024 Government Contract Pricing Summit (GCP Summit) which is taking place in person on June 11-13 in San Diego, CA. This is a conference that attracts federal contract pricing and compliance professionals from government and industry, who attend contract pricing training sessions and hear from top Department of Defense and industry leadership on how our jobs fit into the bigger picture of national defense.
 It’s designed to create a community where buyers, sellers, auditors, and solutions providers come together to learn from one another.

 This is a fantastic opportunity for me to gain invaluable knowledge and help us improve our day-to-day proposal operations.
 By attending the 2024 GCP Summit, I will have the opportunity to: